Homemade Mock Clotted Cream (5 Minutes, 3 Ingredients)

 Why I Love This Recipe

-I began making this homemade clotted cream because it was often hard to find in my local markets, and when I did, the tiny imported jars never stretched far enough to serve guests at tea.
-This quick version solves that beautifully, with a texture and flavor so close to the original that it's become a staple at my table.
+I began making this homemade mock clotted cream because authentic clotted cream was often hard to find in my local markets, and the tiny imported jars never seemed to stretch far enough when serving guests at tea.
+This quick version solves that beautifully.
+It's rich, creamy, lightly sweet, and simple enough to make whenever warm scones are on the menu.

 What is Clotted Cream?

-Clotted cream is a thick, spreadable cream traditionally produced in England, especially in Devon and Cornwall.
+Clotted cream is a thick, spreadable cream traditionally made in England, especially in Devon and Cornwall.
 It's made by gently heating full-fat cream for hours, then skimming off the rich, thick layer that forms on top.
-The result is smooth, slightly nutty, and indulgent-something between whipped cream and butter.
+The result is smooth, luxurious, and almost buttery.

 Devon vs. Cornish Cream